 In the UK, the MHRA (which regulates our medicines) has introduced a 'Traditional Herbal Registration (THR) scheme' which does answer some of these questions.
-Any THR-marked product must have been produced to a high standard, and the remedies must contain exactly what it says on the packet.
-All herbal remedies sold in the UK should carry a THR marking on the packet.
+Any THR-marked product must have been produced to a high standard, and the herbal medicines must contain exactly what it says on the packet.
+All herbal medicines sold in the UK should carry a THR marking on the packet.
 But there are still lots of gaping holes in the system.

-Firstly, if you order herbal remedies over the internet, they may come from outside the UK, where the same regulations don't apply.
+Firstly, if you order herbal medicine over the internet, they may come from outside the UK, where the same regulations don't apply.

-And more obvious still, to get this marking you don't actually have to prove your product works.
+And more obvious still, to get this marking you don't actually have to prove your herbal medicines or herbal supplements work.
 You only have to show your product has been 'traditionally used' for at least 30 years to treat the condition you want to advertise it for.

 Some of the therapies I recommend regularly include: